cl217/AI_HeuristicSearch/Report.md

 Inadmissible heuristics:
 1. Euclidean Distance- Can be underestimated, but is still a good measurement.
-2. Chebyshev distance- Provides a maximum distance
+2. Chebyshev distance- Provides a maximum distance.
-3. Average of Euclidean and Manhattan Distance(?)
+3. Average of Euclidean and Manhattan Distance- Manhattan can potentially overestimate, and euclidian can underestimate.
+If we average them, a more accurate heuristic value can be found.
-4. Average of Euclidean, Chebyshev, and Manhattan Distance
+4. Manhattan/2 - Rough estimate which is an okay starting place.

 **Experimental Results:**
 (5-9)